K-S-K/CV/Articles/36_GaiaSDT/Article.md

 **Project purpose:** Research of some physics algorithms

 **Project description:**

-Creating a software model of the attitude control of the next probable version of the Gaia telescope.
-The project itself is a physics-based software digital twin of Gaia telescope Attitude and Orbit Control System for testing and tuning spacecraft attitude control algorithms, originally prototyped in Python and Java by my colleagues.
+The project itself is a physics-based software digital twin of Gaia telescope Attitude and Orbit Control System.
+It is a scientific tool for testing and tuning spacecraft attitude control algorithms, originally prototyped in Python and Java by the scientists in the Astronomisches Rechen-Institut.
 Building on these foundational implementations, we're creating a fast, configurable, and production-ready framework tailored for the proving of algorithms for the next generation of the telescope.

 **Implementation technologies:**
 Technically, it is a .NET Core development for Linux-based platforms, including: